choreonoid/choreonoid-doc/en/multicopter/index.rst

     :widths: 16, 64

     "AirEnvironment", "Indicates the file version.
 In general, you don't need to edit this item."
     "X, Y, Z", "Specifies the setting of each axis direction of the specified area.
-They indicate "reference coordinate in the global coordinate system [m]", "computation grid interval [m]" and "number of computation grid [unit]", respectively, starting from the left.
+They indicate ""reference coordinate in the global coordinate system [m]"", ""computation grid interval [m]"" and ""number of computation grid [unit]"", respectively, starting from the left.
 The example is the definition of the space extending 15 [m] in the X direction, 15 [m] in the Y direction and 5 [m] in the Z direction setting the reference point to (-7.5, -7.5, 0) of the global coordinate."
     "Index", "Index of the coordinate of computation grid.
 The value obtained by adding index multiplied by computation grid interval to the reference point is the global coordinate of the vertex of the computation grid indicated by the index.
 In the case of the example above, index [0,0,0] and index [0,0,1] indicate the vertex of the computation grid in the global coordinate (-7.5,-7.5,0) and (-7.5,-7.5,5), respectively."
     "Density", "Specify the density [kg/m^3] given to the computation grid."
     "Velocity", "Specify the velocity [m/s] given to the computation grid."